Secondary Packaging Market Size and Share

 Key Report Takeaways

-- By product type, the corrugated boxes segment held 42% of the secondary packaging market share in 2024.
+- By product type, corrugated boxes led with 43.56% of the Secondary packaging market share in 2025, while returnable transit packaging is advancing at a 6.07% CAGR through 2031.

 Global Secondary Packaging Market Trends and Insights